Vampiro/slash-command-proxy/client/src/pages/UserDocs.md

 The **Slash Command Proxy** accepts an HTTP `GET` request on the `/proxy` endpoint containing parameters for:

 1. The **Destination URL** of the REST API that you want to hit.
-2. An optional **Output Template** for what to show in your chat client as a response.
+2. An optional **Output Template** to format the response in your chat client.

 Because both of these are sent as parameters to the **Slash Command Proxy**, all of the text within will have to be encoded URI components.
 This would be not-so-great for a human to have to type themselves.